-Imperva Application Security Platform and F5 Advanced WAF compete in the application security space, focusing on DDoS protection and web application security.
-Based on features and user satisfaction, Imperva seems to have the upper hand for ease of integration and real-time monitoring, while F5 excels in robustness and advanced customization.
+Imperva Application Security Platform and F5 Advanced WAF both compete in the web application security category.
+Based on data comparisons, Imperva seems to have the upper hand due to its ease of deployment and comprehensive protection features, which contribute to high user satisfaction.

 Subscription models offer clearer ROI due to a more competitive pricing scheme.